 What are the benefits of automated accounts payable with invoice management?

 Businesses are moving away from manual invoice management and accounts payable.
 Research by PYMNTS and American Express stated, "63.5 percent of firms are now shifting away from physical invoices."
 These shifts have led to the accounts payable automation market projected to reach USD 4 billion by 2025.
-There are several benefits, but the most evident benefits are the increase in cash flow, security, productivity, and time and cost saved.
+Accounts payable solutions offer several benefits, but the most evident benefits are the increase in cash flow, security, productivity, and time and cost saved.

 1. Increase cash flow while saving cost